 1. Only one high-rate INS log can be configured for output at a time.
-Once a log is selected for output at a rate faster than or equal to 100 Hz, all other log requests are limited to a maximum rate of 50 Hz.
+Once a log is selected for output at a rate of 100 Hz, all other log requests are limited to a maximum rate of 50 Hz.
 Below are examples of acceptable logging requests:

-LOG RAWIMUSB ONNEW (100 or 200 Hz depending on the IMU) LOG INSPVASB ONTIME 0.02 (acceptable 50 Hz logging)
+LOG RAWIMUSB ONNEW (100 Hz)

+LOG INSPVASB ONTIME 0.02 (acceptable 50 Hz logging)

-The following is rejected because RAWIMU has already been requested at 100/200 Hz: LOG INSPOSSB ONTIME 0.01 (100 Hz request)
+The following is rejected because RAWIMU has already been requested at 100 Hz:

+LOG INSPOSSB ONTIME 0.01 (100 Hz request)